hritu-analytics/revenue-leakage-detection/README.md

 ## 🚨 The Problem Nobody Talks About

 Every SaaS company tracks **churn** — the moment a customer cancels.
-But they almost never track **silent revenue leakage**: the slow, invisible loss of revenue from customers who *stay* but pay less than they should.
+But they rarely track **silent revenue leakage**: the slow, invisible loss of revenue from customers who *stay* but pay less than they should.

 This is a massive blind spot.
 According to industry research, **SaaS companies lose 5-15% of recurring revenue to silent leakage annually**, yet fewer than 12% actively monitor for it.

 ### What is Silent Revenue Leakage?

-It's revenue you *should* be collecting but aren't — and you don't even know it's happening because the customer hasn't churned.
+It's revenue you *should* be collecting but aren't, and you don't even know it's happening because the customer hasn't churned.
 They're still in your system, still "active," but paying less, using less, or sitting on pricing errors nobody caught.

 ---

 ## 🔎 How I Discovered This

-While analyzing customer subscription data for a B2B SaaS platform, I noticed something unusual:
+While analysing customer subscription data for a B2B SaaS platform, I noticed something unusual:

 1. **MRR was growing** — but slower than new customer acquisition would suggest
-2. **Churn rate was low** (3.2%) — yet net revenue retention was only 94%
+2. **Churn rate was low** (3.2%), yet net revenue retention was only 94%
 3. **The gap** between gross additions and net growth couldn't be explained by cancellations alone

 I dug into the transactional data and found **four distinct categories of revenue loss** that were invisible to standard reporting.
-None of these customers had "churned" — they were all still active.
+None of these customers had "churned"; they were all still active.

 ---